-Heritage Lottery Fund (HLF) have announced that East Ayrshire’s Coalfield Communities Landscape Partnership (CCLP) bid has been successful and we are now in receipt of £195,200.00 of National Lottery funding for the first phase of the project.
-The Coalfield Communities Landscape Partnership aims to reconnect communities with the landscape by creating opportunities for leisure, tourism, skills and training.
+Heritage Lottery Fund (HLF) has granted £195,200.00 of National Lottery funding for the first phase of an ambitious East Ayrshire Coalfield Communities project which aims to reconnect communities with the landscape by creating opportunities for leisure, tourism, skills and training.

-HLF operates a two-stage process with initial support being given at round one, allowing a project to progress with and develop its plans.
-At this stage, development funding is awarded.
-Upon completion of the first phase the applicant then submits a further, fully-developed application at round two, when a final decision is made by HLF on the full funding award.
+HLF operates a two-stage process with initial funding support being given at round one, allowing development of project proposals.
+Once the first phase is complete the applicant then submits a further, fully-developed application at round two, when a final decision is made by HLF on the full funding award.

 Lucy Casot, Head of the Heritage Lottery Fund in Scotland, said: